 A tiny oasis as compared to the other lakes in New Zealand, the misty Lake Paringa is one of the best lakes in the country.
 There are lodges around for those who come here for a day trip.
 You will also find a lodge near the lake where you can crash a night or two.
 It is a great place for those who want to get away from everything and venture into the wild.
 There is even a boutique cafe to the north where you can enjoy delicious salmon dishes.

 14. Mirror Lakes

 Still water surface on a perfect day, and the Earl Mountains reflecting in them… this beautiful sight has given these lakes the name.
-They are a set of lakes, and people come here to capture such moments.
+They are a set of lakes, or are there really?
+Visit the lake to shatter the illusion maybe.
+It is a great stopover on the way to Milford Sound and people come here to capture calm and peaceful moments.

 Activities: Photography, nature walking

 Lake Hauroko is a nice, long ‘S’ shaped lake that is famous for being the deepest lake in New Zealand.
 Located in the valley of the Fiord-land National Park, it is one of the most glorious and also the deepest lakes in the country.
 It is also a playground for water activities and fishing.
 The enchanting scenery around the lake looks right out of a postcard.